ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 ### Limitations

-Due to `kubelet` runs insider docker container, there's known issue of secrets volume failure as there's no mount propagation.
-See: [#13791](https://github.com/kubernetes/kubernetes/pull/13791) , and the root cause: [docker #15648](https://github.com/docker/docker/pull/15648)
+1. Due to `kubelet` runs insider docker container, there may be issues for plug-in supported volume, as Docker does not support mount propagation.
+See the root cause: [docker #17034](https://github.com/docker/docker/pull/17034).
+Notice: `hostDir` and `emptyDir` will not be influenced, Secret volume has been fixed by [#13791](https://github.com/kubernetes/kubernetes/pull/13791/), but other volume types handled by `kubelet` like NFS volume may be exposed to this problem.

-`hostDir` and `emptyDir` will not be influenced, but other volume types handled by `kubelet` like NFS volume will also exposed to the issues above
+2. ServiceAccounts can not work now: please track [#17213](https://github.com/kubernetes/kubernetes/pull/17213)

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/getting-started-guides/docker-multinode.md?pixel)]()